 ILDS will not provide delivery service on December 23, December 26, December 30 or January 2.

-Please or call toll free 866-904-5843 to report any problems or concerns.
+Please send an email to CARLI support or call toll free 866-904-5843 to report any problems or concerns.
 Callers will have the option to page a tech support staff person to report a system outage or any other serious problem.
 CARLI staff will respond to all other issues and reports when regular business hours resume.

 CARLI is seeking feedback from those who attended or streamed the annual meeting, and those who were unable to attend as well.
 Your feedback will help plan the 2017 Annual Meeting.